christopherpaquin/zabbix-containerized-deploy-snmptraps/README.md

 To protect sensitive credentials and local network settings, all configuration is stored in `vars.env`.
 This file is ignored by Git.

+CRITICAL: Ensure your .gitignore includes vars.env to prevent committing secrets to your repository.

 ### Setup Instructions

 1. Create the file: `vim vars.env`